Red Velvet Puppy Chow

 Notes & tips for this red velvet cake batter puppy chow

 - When making this recipe, you’ll need a big mixing bowl so you have enough room to maneuver and stir.
 I own a 13 quart mixing bowl for this very reason.

-- Many recipes for muddy buddies call for vanilla extract, but I didn’t feel it was needed in this case; the red velvet and cream cheese hold the flavor up pretty well.
+- Many recipes for puppy chow call for vanilla extract, but I didn’t feel it was needed in this case; the red velvet and cream cheese hold the flavor up pretty well.
 That being said, if you’d still like to add vanilla extract, 1 teaspoon should be plenty.

 Other lovely red velvet recipes